wasabipesto/valinor/README.md

 ## Not goals:
 8. Redundant: I do not need concurrent redundancy/load balancing for any services.
 My time is cheap, my services are small, and my users are forgiving.
+9. Self-Healing: Nothing beyond updating and simple re-creation of docker containers will be necessary.

 # Hardware
-My general-purpose server lives in DigitalOcean:
+My general-purpose is named Erenion server lives in DigitalOcean:
 - DigitalOcean droplet, created 2/10/2022
 - I intend to upgrade as I migrate things in (I'm looking at you, Synapse)
 - 2 GB Memory / 50 GB Disk / NYC3 - Ubuntu 20.04 (LTS) x64

-My compute/fileserver is on my home network:
+My compute/fileserver is named Celebrimbor and lives on my home network:
 - 2x Xeon 2678 v3, 64GB Memory
 - 6x 12TB WD Elements shucked, in RAID5

-Note: this repo is only for the general-purpose server.
-I'll get to the compute server eventually.

 # First-time setup
 SSH in for the first time!
 DO images are always super old, so we're going to update everything first.